 The mission of CAPS is to help students achieve their fullest potential, improve the quality of their life, and successfully meet the challenges of college.

 Students utilize CAPS services in consultation with counseling staff who help determine the limited number of sessions a student will attend.
-These services are time limited in nature and help students focus in on both the central issue(s) that brought them to treatment as well as on identified goals and objectives.
+These services are time-limited in nature and help students focus in on both the central issue(s) that brought them to treatment as well as on identified goals and objectives.
 CAPS services include individual, group, and couples counseling.
-Of course, there are times when a student's treatment needs to extend beyond that of which CAPS can offer.
-In such instances, CAPS counselors will work with students to arrange access to off-campus psychotherapists and psychiatrists.
+Of course, there are times when a student's service requests or treatment needs extend beyond that of which CAPS can offer.
+In such instances, CAPS counselors will assist students in identifying referrals to off-campus providers or programs that can provide these services.
+CAPS does not provide court-mandated or court-ordered treatment or assessment.
 While walk-in appointments are reserved for emergencies only, an initial appointment with a counselor is usually available within a week and may be arranged by calling our office at 860.768.4482, or by stopping by GSU, room 313.

 CAPS staff also provides training, outreach, and consultation to University faculty and staff.

 |Nicholas Pinkerton, PsyD